nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 1. Resolve peer's node DID to its corresponding DID document.
 2. Assert that one of the `NutsComm` endpoint's host matches (one of) the `dNSName` SANs in the peer's TLS client certificate.

+To prevent bootstrapping issues, a node MAY have an authenticated and an anonymous connection (both sides are unauthenticated) with a peer at the same time.
+To create an anonymous connection, a peer MUST NOT send its `nodeDID` and MUST ignore any `nodeDID` returned by the peer.

+### 3.3.
+Service Discovery

+TODO, see PR #162

+### 3.4.
+Connection Failure
+When (re)connecting to a peer that sends an error message or is otherwise unresponsive, the node MUST take measures to avoid flooding it since that only adds more load to a system possibly under stress.
+A back-off strategy SHOULD be used to reconnect at increasing intervals.

+### 3.5.
+Security

+Connections MUST be secured using TLS v1.2 \(or higher\) with both client- and server X.509 certificates.
+Refer to [RFC008 Certificate Structure](rfc008-certificate-structure.md) for requirements regarding these certificates and which Certificate Authorities should be accepted.

 ## 4. Conversations